I pretended to be somebody I wanted to be until finally, I became that person. Or he became me.

 My ideal self is the best version of myself in every situation…

-All this of course sounds quite counter-intuitive.
+All this, of course, sounds quite counter-intuitive.
 Becoming everything you have ever wanted to be sounds like bliss.
 And yes you would be right.
 It would be as if all your dreams had suddenly come true.
 But that’s because you are not that person today, and it’s the journey towards becoming that person that will bring you fulfillment.
-It’s therefore not the destination but rather the steps you take to get to that destination that make life incredibly fulfilling, enjoyable and fun.
-Moreover, it’s the process of learning, growth and development along that journey that makes life truly worth living.
+It’s, therefore, not the destination but rather the steps you take to get to that destination that makes life incredibly fulfilling, enjoyable and fun.
+Moreover, it’s the process of learning, growth, and development along that journey that makes life truly worth living.

 Your growth and development in each role is the fuel that keeps pushing you forward through every decision you make and action you take.
 And as long as these ideal versions of you are somewhat out of reach, you will keep striving and pushing forward.
 Therefore this ideal version of you is what effectively fuels your motivation.